 Specific Considerations for Virtual Currencies

-- Revenue Recognition: MSBs dealing in virtual currencies must recognize revenue based on the fair market value of the currency at the time of the transaction.
-This can add complexity to accounting and tax reporting.
+- MSBs involved in virtual currencies must recognize revenue based on the fair market value of the assets at the time of the transaction.

 Deductible Expenses